RULES - Idaho QSO Party

 1) For Idaho stations, count each US state (including Idaho), Canada province, and DXCC country as a multiplier.
 A multiplier is counted

-once per mode, regardless of the number of bands on which it is worked.
-Note: for mobile/Rovers- the rule mentioned
+once per mode, regardless of the number of bands on which it is worked

 2) For non-Idaho stations: Idaho counties are multipliers.
 Idaho mobile stations that change counties are considered to be a new station